stevebillings/simple-rag-apps/README.md

 # Simple RAG Applications

+A configurable platform (written in python) for Retrieval-Augmented Generation (RAG) chatbots.
+Currently supports the following corpus formats:

+1. A set of PDFs.
+2. An FAQ (question:answer pairs) in .json format.

-Python implementations of Retrieval-Augmented Generation (RAG) chatbots for two use cases:
+Included in this source repo are configrations for two use cases:

 1. **FAQ Chatbot**: Answers questions using FAQ data read from a json file
 2. **Boat Manual Chatbot**: Answers questions using information extracted from boat owner manuals

+To configure a new chatbot: create a new .json file in the resources/config directory following the existing examples, and provide the corpus.

 ## Project Structure